 - Iodine Deficiency: Associated with goiter, it leads to an increased chance of follicular cancer of the thyroid.

 |Possibly obesity||Exposure to radiation from previous cancer treatment|

 Types of thyroid cancer

 The classification of thyroid cancer depends on the type of cell the cancer originates from.
-You cannot distinguish thyroid nodules by palpation of physical examination; hence, ultrasound—guided biopsy or fine—needle aspiration is done to histologically confirm the cause of the thyroid nodule.
-Note — the swelling can be benign, e.g. benign nodular goitre, adenoma, etc.
+You cannot distinguish thyroid nodules by palpation on physical examination; hence, ultrasound-guided biopsy or fine-needle aspiration is performed to histologically confirm the cause of the thyroid nodule.
+Note: the swelling can be benign, e.g., benign nodular goiter, adenoma, etc.